Treating Leptin Resistance Naturally

 I’ve also found additional benefits if you combine fish oil with other anti-inflammatory ingredients.

-Any therapy which reduces inflammation (which is a trend you will see in many of these supplements) tends to help with weight loss and managing leptin levels because this condition stems from (3). adiposopathy
+Any therapy that reduces inflammation (which is a trend you will see in many of these supplements) tends to help with weight loss and managing leptin levels because this condition stems from (3). adiposopathy

 Adiposopathy is inflammation and damage to your fat cells which prevents them from working properly.